Improve Operational Efficiency: Steps and Techniques

 Set Clear, Measurable Goals

-Establish specific, measurable, achievable, relevant, and time-bound (SMART) goals for efficiency improvements.
+Establish specific, measurable, achievable, relevant, and time-bound (SMART) business goals for efficiency improvements.
 These could include reducing production time by a certain percentage or decreasing operational costs by a specific amount.

 Embrace Process Automation